oiraqi/academix/README.md

 ## The Opportunity
 We can have an endless stream of such stories.
 Let alone accounting, payroll, HR, puchasing, inventory, etc. Do they sound familiar?
 Does your institution too use a plethora of disconnected software systems, causing information redundancy and inconsistency?
 Along with all these systems, does your institution still have most of its processes paper-based?
 Are you fed-up with this situation?

 Do you dream of one ultimate system that replaces them all?
-A single source of truth where information is never entered twice, while being omnipresent?
+A single source of truth where information is never entered twice, while being readily available anytime, anywhere?

 ## Academix High-level Design Principles
 - Single Source of Truth